 Quickstart

-Welcome to vmblu — vizual model blueprint - the graphical editor for building trustworthy, maintainable and efficient software with AI.
-This guide helps you install the vmblu editor as a VS Code extension, create your first model, and run it using the built-in runtime tools.
+Welcome to vmblu — vizual model blueprint - the ai framework for building trustworthy, maintainable and efficient software with AI.
+This guide helps you install vmblu as a VS Code extension and create and run your first model.

 - Open VS Code